UglukFearless/fast-arena-mvp/docs/domain/items.md

 - **Application time** — when in the round lifecycle the effect is applied.
 - **Duration** — number of rounds the effect is active.
 The round of use counts as round 1.
 - **Target** — what characteristic or mechanic the effect modifies.

+Application time and duration are different dimensions:

+- Application time defines the phase where an effect can influence combat state.
+- Duration defines how long that effect remains active across rounds.

 #### Effect Types (Generalized)